The first computing devices and machines. Calculating machine

 Paul Allen

-Stephen Paul Jobs and Stephen Wozniak
+Steven Paul Jobs and Steven Wozniak

 2001 - Steve Jobs introduced the first iPod.